emintz/ArduinoLib/RTOSAid/README.md

 # Tasks

 The task is the basic execution unit on the ESP32 and the central RTOSAid class.
-FreeRTOS is _multitasking_ meaning that many tasks can appear to run simultaneously.
+FreeRTOS is _multitasking_, meaning that many tasks can appear to run simultaneously.
 In reality, tasks have priorities, and RTOS runs the highest priority available task.
 Since lower priority tasks run when higher priority tasks are blocked, tasks in a well designed ensemble appear to run